 - Hurricanes and other tropical storms are possible.

 With those facts in mind, we know we’ll want to choose patio furniture that is rust-proof and heavy.
 The above materials meet these criteria to varying degrees.
-Let’s examine each one individually.
+So let’s examine each one individually.

 I ranked aluminum as only “good” for one reason.
 Although aluminum is rust-proof and would largely be unaffected by the salt air, it’s one of the lighter metals.
 While this is great for moving your patio furniture around, it’s terrible for high winds.
 You’ll need to take precautions to ensure that your furniture stays on the ground.
 If you have your heart set on aluminum, I’ve actually created a handy guide to help keep your patio furniture from blowing away.

 Stainless steel is a solid choice in more ways than one.
 It’s typically rust-proof, although this can vary depending on the quality of the patio furniture.
-It’s also heavy, meaning that it will probably take gale force winds to make it budge (cushions notwithstanding).
+Unfortunately, it’s also heavy, meaning that it will probably take gale force winds to make it budge (cushions notwithstanding).

 Teak (and Acacia)